 ti "What" - Interrogative pronoun.
 "What ......?"

-ti to afeloV "good is it" - [what] gain, value, advantage.
+to afeloV "good is it" - the gain, value, advantage, profit.
+Nominative subject.
 "What use is it", Phillips.

-adelfoi mou "my brothers" - In James, often used to start a new unit of teaching.
+adelfoi mou "my brothers" - brothers of me.
+In James, often used to start a new unit of teaching.
 "Brothers and sisters", NRSV.

-tiV "a man" - a certain.
+tiV "a man" - a certain, anyone.
+Interrogative.
 An imaginary someone, stylistic; "If someone".

 legh/ (legw) pres. subj. "claims" - says.
 The present tense is durative so possibly "keeps on claiming."